zcherries/zip-code-search/README.md

 # Zip Code Search

-Navigate to directory in terminal and start server:
+After dowloading repository, navigate to the directory in a terminal window and start the server:

 nodemon server.js